• Skip to primary navigation

 Climbing and Caving

-Those who love the rush of adrenaline that rock climbing and caving can bring you will love exploring Crowsnest Pass.
+Those who love the rush of adrenaline that rock climbing and caving can bring will love exploring Crowsnest Pass.
 The three most popular cave systems in the region are Gargantua, Cleft Cave, and Booming Ice Chasm, but none of these are for inexperienced cavers.
 Similarly, rock climbing in Crowsnest Pass is for the more advanced, with popular climbing routes found on the Emerald Lake Wall.
 There is also bouldering at Frank Slide, which is better for those of intermediate levels.

 Fly Fishing